 Patagonia Travel Tips – Everything you need for planning your trip to Patagonia, including bus, flights, visas, travel tips, planning resources and itinerary suggestions.

-Why is Patagonia so expensive?
-It is a remote area and the distances are vast, population is limited, and these factors help the area retains its charm and beauty.
+Why is a trip to Patagonia so expensive?
+Patagonia is a remote area and the distances are vast, population is limited, and these factors help the area retains its charm and beauty.
 It also means traveling around can be challenging.
 This is what we learned including our Patagonia travel tips and will hopefully help you planning your trip to Patagonia.

 During our trip we traveled by plane, bus, taxi, ferry and cruise ship.
 We did not rent a car in Patagonia during any of our travels.